tharumbun/sandbox/src/data/blog/what-in-a-name.md

 pubDatetime: 2025-03-20T15:22:00Z
 title: What's in a name?
 postSlug: what-in-name
-featured: true
+featured: false
 draft: false
 tags:
   - note
 ogImage: ""
 description:
   Seeker of bright paths
 ---

 "Tharum" has a unique sound, and while it doesn’t have a widely recognized meaning in Greek or other common languages, we can explore its potential significance by breaking it down phonetically and linguistically: